HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 ### Other Sidechain Constructions

 Several teams are working on other sidechain constructions.
-Drivechains are sidechains built on the Bitcoin network in which the verification of transactions from drive- to mainchain is performed by mainchain miners.
+Drivechains are sidechains built on the Bitcoin network in which mainchain miners perform the verification of transactions from drive- to mainchain.

-The most significant number of sidechain protocols are buildt on the Ethereum network.
+The most significant number of sidechain protocols are built on the Ethereum network.
 Besides the POA network, Plasma is another noteworthy example.
-It was [presented](http://plasma.io/plasma-deprecated.pdf) by Jospeh Poon and Vitalik Buterin in 2017 and is based on smart contracts deployed on the Ethereum main net.
+It was [presented](http://plasma.io/plasma-deprecated.pdf) by Joseph Poon and Vitalik Buterin in 2017 and is based on smart contracts deployed on the Ethereum main net.

-The sidechain constructions mentioned above assume one of two things.
-Either the design is symmetric, requiring the mainchain to monitor all sidechains to verify Backward Transfers, or the mainchain relies on some sort of certifiers to broadcast incoming backward transactions from the sidechains to the mainchain.
+The sidechain constructions mentioned above assume one of two things:

+The design is symmetric, requiring the mainchain to monitor all sidechains to verify Backward Transfers The construction is asymmetric, and the mainchain relies on some sort of certifiers to verify and broadcast transactions from the sidechains to the mainchain.

 A [first iteration of Horizen's sidechain construction](https://www.horizen.global/assets/files/Horizen-Sidechains-Decoupled-Consensus-Between-Chains.pdf) also relied on certifiers to sign Backward Transfers batched in Withdrawal Certificates.

-Another promising approach to sidechains relying on zk-SNARKs is [ZK Rollup](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/zk-rollups/).
-This approach is based on Ethereum, utilizing [smart contracts]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts %}) to enable cross-chain communication and transfers.
-While this approach has merits, it is limited in its application to blockchain protocols supporting sophisticated smart contracts.

 ## The Zendoo Protocol

-Horizen's sidechain implementation, the [Zendoo protocol](https://arxiv.org/abs/2002.01847) was released early in 2020.
+Horizen's current sidechain implementation, the [Zendoo protocol](https://arxiv.org/abs/2002.01847) was released early in 2020.
 It introduces "a standardized mechanism to register and interact with separate sidechain systems.
-By interaction, we mean the Cross-Chain Transfer Protocol, which enables sending a native asset to a sidechain and receiving it back in a secure and verifiable way without the need to know anything about the internal sidechain construction or operations."
+By interaction, we mean the Cross-Chain Transfer Protocol, which enables sending a native asset to a sidechain and receiving it back in a secure and verifiable way without the mainchain knowing anything about the internal sidechain construction or operations."

-In more general terms, the Zendoo protocol allows a Bitcoin-based blockchain protocol to operate with any domain-specific blockchains or blockchain-like systems.
+In more general terms, the Zendoo protocol allows a Bitcoin-based blockchain protocol to operate with any domain-specific blockchain or blockchain-like system.
 The [blockchain protocol]({{ site.baseurl }}{% post_url /technology/expert/2022-01-03-a-protocol-to-transfer-value %}) is upgraded only once to introduce the mechanism for deploying sidechains and to enable cross-chain transfers.

 Zendoo allows Backward Transfers to be verified by the mainchain without relying on external validators or certifiers.
 The mainchain does not monitor sidechains (asymmetric peg) and doesn't know anything about their internal structure.
-Zendoo accomplished this by generating recursive proofs for each sidechain state transition.
+Zendoo accomplishes this by generating recursive proofs for each sidechain state transition.

 ### Main Components in Zendoo